Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 # Document Terminator

-Just like YAML, we can have multiple aban documents in one file using what is called a document terminator.
+Just like YAML, we may have multiple aban documents in one file using what is called a document terminator.